 Introduction

-Shuttle's Twilio integration allows you to accept payments over the phone using Twilio's <Pay> verb.
+Shuttle's Twilio integration allows you to accept payments over the phone using Twilio's Pay capabilities.
 This enables secure payment collection through DTMF (touch-tone) input during phone calls, supporting both credit card and ACH payments.

 Overview